ChameleonCloud/docs/source/getting-started/faq.rst

 How do I apply for a Chameleon project?
 _______________________________________

 Project applications may be filled out `here <https://www.chameleoncloud.org/user/projects/new/>`_.
-If you want to apply for a project you have to be `PI eligible <https://www.chameleoncloud.org/docs/getting-started/pi-eligibility/>`_; if you fulfill the PI eligibility criteria but did not request PI eligibility when you applied for a Chameleon account you can request it by modifying options in your profile.
+If you want to apply for a project you have to be :ref:`PI eligible <pi-eligibility>`; if you fulfill the PI eligibility criteria but did not request PI eligibility when you applied for a Chameleon account you can request it by modifying options in your profile.
 An application for a project has to include a description of the research or education project to be performed using the testbed and the type of resources needed (see below).
 Each Chameleon project is awarded an allocation of service units for a specific amount of time.
 Users can expect a project decision within one business day.

 .. _who-is-elligible: